 Outpatient hospice service

-Regardless of their ancestry, language, home and origin, faith, religious and political views, they should receive support and comfort until their last hour of life - in cooperation with family and other caregivers, nursing staff and medical care - under professional guidance.
+Regardless of their language, their home country and origin, their faith, their religious and political views, they should receive support and comfort until their last hour of life - in cooperation with family and other caregivers, nursing staff and medical care - under professional guidance.

 The hospice movement holistically addresses the needs of seriously ill and dying people, as well as their families and friends, and provides assistance.